 - Is Le Pen far-right?

 - Emmanuel Macron: The meteoric rise of France's youngest presidential candidate

 - Five things the French election has told us

 The far right already runs eight towns and has 20 MEPs in the European Parliament - but is widely shunned by the political mainstream.

-En Marche!
-(On the move) is an unknown quantity.
-Set up in April 2016 when he was economy minister, Mr Macron's movement has never before contested an election.
+Mr Macron's En Marche!
+(On the Move!) movement is an unknown quantity.
+Set up in April 2016 when he was economy minister, it has never before contested an election.
 And until now, nor has he.

 What is at stake?

 Voters will be making a decision on France's future direction and on its place at the heart of the European Union.

 If they opt for Emmanuel Macron, they will be backing a candidate who seeks EU reform as well as deeper European integration, in the form of a eurozone budget and eurozone finance ministers.

 If instead they choose Marine Le Pen she promises quite the opposite.
 She wants a Europe of nations to replace the EU.